 Hi, I'm Josh.

-My current research focuses on making interactive proof assistants more powerful and at the same time simpler to use, in order to become daily tools for mathematicians and computer scientists alike.
+My current work is in formal verification and interactive theorem proving.
+In particular, my goal is to make interactive proof assistants more powerful and at the same time simpler to use, in order to become daily tools for mathematicians and computer scientists alike.

 - Dependent types and softly-typed set theory for Isabelle.